CenterForOpenScience/OSFDocs/docs/projects/overview.rst

 to the right of the check button.
 To clear the contents of the field, the user can click on a small 'x' within the text field.
 If the user makes changes but clicks out of the text box without saving the edits, the changes are lost.

-The :ref:`contributors <contributors>` list is preceded by a title that reads "Contributors:" This title is a link to the "Sharing" page.
+The :ref:`contributors <contributors>` list is preceded by a title that reads "Contributors:" This title is a link to the "Contributors" page.
 Following this title is a list of each bibliographic contributor added to that particular component.
 By default, contributors are listed in the order they were added in.
 Each contributor is listed by their OSF :ref:`username <account-settings>`.
 Each name is a link to the user's :ref:`public profile <profiles>`.